mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 But I think actually it's like, it's not, I don't think it's actually more productive.
 I think like the people that are actually happy and, you know,
 satisfied in real life will produce better work and especially better work, like in long term.
-So that's something that really bad you focused on.
+So that's something that really beg you focused on.
 And I think it was like, we can learn something from like athletes on this.
-Like if you look at some of like athlete, for instance, like Federer or whoever else.
+Like if you look at some program of like athlete, for instance, like Federer or whoever else.
 Like, they're not playing tennis all the time or like their sports all the time.
 They are playing, like in intervals where, you know, they go in and they train or play and then they relax and recharge.
-And I think like, it's the same thing with like mental work is like, you can't work all the time.
+And I think like, it's the same thing with like mental work is like, you can't be on all the time.
 You need to actually have like off switch and be able to disconnect or else like you will burn out or like you won't really perform that well.
 Yeah.
 So that's at least how I think about this.
-And especially, you know, like, can we do isn't factory work?
+And especially, you know, like the work that we do isn't factory work?
 You know, it's, it's very creative and you actually need to have like peak performance that it's like really great.
 It's not about like, you know, grinding it out like 14 hours per day.
 Like maybe you, if you had like three hours where you could like, you know, Create a great algorithm or create a great solution.
 It's much better spend like 14 hours just like, you know, banging on a keyboard or whatever else, like, yeah.
 So, so that's at least like the mindset I have when I go into this and why I think like ambition and balance is important.
-I mean, this said like, you know, I'm a super ambitious.
-Person as well.
-And a lot of people actually mistake are like ambition and balanced to think that it's kind of a relaxed environment or that we don't expect the best out of people like we do.
+I mean, this said like, you know, I'm a super ambitious person as well.And a lot of people actually mistake are like ambition and balanced to think that it's kind of a relaxed environment or that we don't expect the best out of people like we do.
 And, but we think actually like you reach the best by, you know,